The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Davis ran it much closer on this occasion and had opportunities to win 16-14 but lost the penultimate frame on the colours, before a trademark single-scoring visit of 98 from Hendry sealed victory.

-Hendry added the British Open later in the 1990/91 snooker season for a fifth ranking title that term, a record that was only recently broken by the present-day world champion and world number one, Judd Trump.
+Hendry added the British Open later in the 1990/91 snooker season for a fifth ranking title that term, a record that was eventually broken by a future world champion named Judd Trump.

 Around the same time at the turn of the New Year, there were two other lucrative prizes to contest for.